May 20th, 2026

 Let's work together to improve pediatric emergency care and save young lives.
 Let's educate ourselves, our communities, and our children on what to do in case of an emergency.
 And let's honor the dedicated professionals who provide critical care to children in crisis.

 By raising awareness and supporting EMS for children, we can make a difference and create a safer, healthier world for our young ones.
+Every small action counts, and together, we can build a community that prioritizes the safety and well-being of our children.

 Timeline